Opentrons/Protocols/protocols/1280-omegaquant/README.md

     * Plate Filling

 ## Description
-With this protocol, your robot can transfer 250 uL of two solutions from a 12-column trough to a 96-well plate using a P300 multichannel-pipette, based on your desired number of samples.
+With this protocol, your robot can transfer 250 uL of two solutions from two 12-column troughs to a 96-well plate using a P300 multichannel-pipette, based on your desired number of samples.
 Number of samples can vary between 1 and 96.
 The pipette will first pre-wet the tips before aspirating and blow out solutions into the 96 well.

 ### Robot
 * [OT 2](https://opentrons.com/ot-2)